 “Don’t put all your eggs in one basket,” Warlough advised.
 As with any kind of investment, always be cautious before parting with your hard-earned money.
 Investments that promise higher rewards entail a higher amount of risk, too.

 According to Warlough, they once tried an investment plan that offered a 5% return per month.
 Fortunately, nothing bad happened with their money.
 Maybe it was beginner’s luck, or maybe it was really just how it worked.
-But they decided that they were not that kind of risk-takers.
+But they decided that they weren't that kind of risk-takers.
 “If you’re willing to take the risk, invest, pero konti lang, huwag lahat.”

 Fruits of Their Labor